Turkish parliament approves sending troops to Libya | DW | 02.01.2020

 Read more: EU divisions over Libya leave a gap for others

-The resolution gives the president authority to "decide on the limit, extent, quantity and timing, to conduct, if necessary, military operation and intervention."
-It comes after Libya's internationally recognized Government of National Accord (GNA) in December requested Turkish military support.
+The resolution gives the president the authority to "decide on the limit, extent, quantity and timing, to conduct, if necessary, military operation and intervention."
+It comes after Libya's internationally-recognized Government of National Accord (GNA) requested Turkish military support in December.

 The wording of the bill passed on Thursday indicates that Turkey may not immediately send troops to Libya and could be a way for Ankara to leverage its position to stop fighting and outside support for Haftar's forces.